-- ☐ What do you know now that you didn't know before? - ☐ Did the responses from any of the people you interviewed surprise you?
-Why or why not? - ☐ Why do you think these individuals have had these experiences with the U.S. Census? - Do you think other people in your community have had similar or different experiences from those you interviewed?
+What other information would be important to know/understand in order to answer the project question?
+Step 2: Connect with and collect information from others. on c r, interview two or more family or community members by phone, email, or social media.
+Focus different ages over 30 years old.
+Use the questions below, and other questions you want to ask. e down the responses to each question.
+Sam ple questions for interviews: What is the U.S. Census?
+Have you ever completed the Census?
+Why or why not?
+How will the census impact you or your family?
+Afte r you finish your interviews, complete the reflection below.
+What do you know now that you didn't know before?
+Did the responses from any of the people you interviewed surprise you?
+Why or why not?
+Why do you think these individuals have had these experiences with the U.S. Census?
+Do you think other people in your community have had similar or different experiences from those you interviewed?

-PHASE 2: Investigate the topic and any barriers to Census completion
+PHASE 2: Investigate the topic and any barriers to Census completion.

-Phase 2, Step 1: Research Community Impact

-Use the maps provided in Source C to answer the questions below:

-- ☐ What do the colors/shades on the map mean?
-What patterns do you notice? - ☐ Was the percentage for your school/neighborhood/part of the city higher or lower than what you would have expected?
-Explain. - □ Looking at the overall map, why do you think some areas of Chicago are harder to count than others? - ☐ Is this data similar to what you learned from your family/community survey data?

-Phase 2, Step 2: Focus and narrow your research

-Here you will work to better understand the Census, and any causes to issues you've learned about in the previous steps.
+Step 1: Research community impact.
+Use the maps provided in Source C to answer the questions below: What do the colors/shades on the map mean?
+What patterns do you notice?
+Was the percentage for your school/neighborhood/part of the city higher or lower than what you would have expected?
+Explain.
+Looking at the overall map, why do you think some areas of Chicago are harder to count than others?
+Is this data similar to what you learned from your family/community survey data?
+Step 2: Focus and narrow your research.
+Here you will work to better understand the Census, and any causes for the issues you've learned about in the previous steps.
 Document your answers in your journal, and make note of NEW questions that you come up with.

-- A. Why is the Census important? - B. What is the U.S. Census information used for? - C. Who does and doesn't get counted in your community and why? - D. Why don't some people complete the census? - E. Why are some communities harder to count than others?

-Use Sources A and B to answer the questions.
-You should also use your research from Phase 1 interviews, and Phase 2 map analysis to help you answer the questions.
+Why is the Census important?
+What is the U.S. Census information used for?
+Who does and doesn't get counted in your community and why?
+Why don't some people complete the Census?
+Why are some communities harder to count than others?
+Use Sources A and B , your research from Phase 1 interviews, and Phase 2 map analysis to help you answer the following questions. ☐ What surprised you about some of the research you did?

-Reflection:

-- F. What surprised you about some of the research you did? - G. Are there barriers (obstacles or things that get in the way) that you identified that are more important than others?
+- Are there barriers (obstacles or things that get in the way) to the U.S. Census that you identified that are more important than others?
 Explain.

-H. How will knowing who doesn't get counted help develop a way to get everyone counted in your community?

-Phase 2, Step 4: Analyze the issue(s) and assess possible solutions.

-List all the reasons you found why some people don't complete the U.S. Census.

-- I. Which barrier seems the most important to address and why? - J. Is there a barrier you have identified that doesn't seem to have a solution?
+How will knowing who doesn't get counted help develop a way to get everyone counted in your community?
+Step 3: Analyze the issue(s) and assess possible solutions.
+List all the reasons you found why some people don't complete the U.S. Census. - ☐ Is there a barrier you have identified that doesn't seem to have a solution?
 Explain.

+☐ Which barrier seems like the most important to address and why?